rcls/stellatron/solids/stellatron.md

 37 – Chiral Dodecahedral Cage
 ----------------------

-Chiral but otherwise very similar to 13.
+Chiral but otherwise very similar to Crennell 13.
 Comments are repeated verbatim…

 Some of the edges need support.
 Use Cura tree support.
 Set the support angle high enough that only edges, not faces, get supported.